Last Updated on September 21, 2022 by Findtricks

 More About P&G

-The new product, the inexpensive soap that floated in water, was later sold by Procter and Gamble in the 1880s.
-The company called the Ivory cleaner.
-A profit sharing scheme for the employees of the Company was introduced in 1887 by William Arnett Procter, grandson of William Procter.
+The new product, the inexpensive soap that floated in the water, was later sold by Procter and Gamble in the 1880s.
+The company is called Ivory cleaner.
+A profit-sharing scheme for the employees of the Company was introduced in 1887 by William Arnett Procter, grandson of William Procter.
 He correctly assumed that the workers would be less likely to go on strike by rendering their stakes in the company.
-Because the demand for products had out strengthened Cincinnati’s capacity, they started building factories in another area in the United States.
-The management of the company began to diversify their products and Crisco started to produce in 1911.
+Because the demand for products had out strengthened Cincinnati’s capacity, they started building factories in other areas in the United States.
+The management of the company began to diversify its products and Crisco started to produce in 1911.